watakandai/watakandai.github.io/_trips/glacier.md

 The next day I continued on bike, back to St Mary, and then south to the Two Medicine campground.
 Most of the riding was outside the park, on fairly quiet roads.
 It was a nice ride.
 Met some interesting regular visitors of the park in the hiker/biker site.
 One guy who spends his summers on the road, doing a similar route each year around the US.
 Half of his life on a bike.

 The following day I rode along highway 2, back to West Glacier and the Apgar campground.
 The ride was a bit precarious... a larger highway, little shoulder at times.
 The second half of the ride was all downhill, I made good time to west glacier.
 I stayed in Whitefish an extra night, explored the pubs a bit and a folk music festival.
 Seemed like a nice town.
-I sat at the bar of some of the pubs.
+I sat at the bar of some of the pubs, chatted with some staunch Trump supporters.

+All in all, a great area to explore on bike.

 ## Route